YangmingZhou/Survey/README.md

 # A Survey on Mahine Learning Assisted Heuristic Search for Combinatorial Optimization Problems
-This repository contains the sources for the summary table of the algorithm selection survey, available online at http://larskotthoff.github.io/assurvey/
+This repository contains the sources for the summary table of our survey, available online at http://larskotthoff.github.io/assurvey/

 ## Compiling